More about Cloud Automation

 Automating NetApp Cloud Manager Deployment Using Terraform and Ansible

-Ansible and Terraform are two popular tools used by DevOps teams to implement IAC.
+When implementing Infrastructure as code, Ansible and Terraform are two popular tools used by DevOps team.
 NetApp Cloud Manager and Cloud Volumes ONTAP deployment and configuration can be easily automated using these Terraform and Ansible.
 In this section we’ll show you how to do that, starting with the prerequisites and deployment options.

 Note that for this demo, Terraform is being installed using an Ubuntu machine.

 Also note that our demonstration takes place using AWS, however the process could be carried out using a deployment in Azure just as easily.

 To deploy Cloud Manager and Cloud Volumes ONTAP using terraform and Ansible, the following prerequisites need to be completed:

 1. Download the appropriate version of Terraform for your operating system from https://www.terraform.io/downloads.html.